 Established in 2020, the CDI is Warwick’s hub for critical digital research.
 As a cross-faculty research centre, the CDI unites researchers from the humanities, social sciences and sciences to think with and through our digital condition.
 We use and develop digital research techniques and associated tools to advance knowledge of culture and society ('thinking with' the digital), while also taking up the digital as a substantive critical topic ('thinking through' the digital).
-The CDI is directed by Nate Tkacz who is Reader in Digital Media and Culture based in the Centre for Interdisciplinary Methodologies.

 How do we approach the digital?

 For many, the digital is synonymous with the new or with technological progress.
 Digital tools certainly provide exciting research opportunities, especially in terms of innovative methodologies.
 However, we also recognise that a notion of the digital or of a digital society are not in themselves new.

 Nicholas Negroponte wrote his popular book ‘Being Digital’ in 1995, for example, and others connect the digital to the histories of computing and calculation, or even the ‘digits’ on the human hand.
 And while the digital offers new capacities and affordance for researchers and wider society, it is equally caught up in some of our most pressing challenges.

 E-waste, trolling, misinformation, surveillance, micro-tasking, platformisation and drone warfare are just as much a product of the digital as anything else.
 The CDI approaches the digital as a problematic.
 The digital comprises the full array of computational technologies, from smart phones to search engines, text mining software to recommender systems.